 Setting Off Again

-If you need to get going, consider adding a doughnut-shaped bandage around the blister to try and keep pressure off.
-Carefully replace your socks and boots, potentially changing the socks if needed and setting off again.
+If you need to get going, consider adding a doughnut-shaped bandage around the blister in an attempt to keep pressure off.
+Carefully replace your socks and boots, changing the socks if required, before setting off again.

 If the pain persists, don’t force it, you’ll only make it worse.
-You can add further padding to see if it helps, though if all else fails, nothing is better than letting it dry in the air and taking the weight off it.
+You can add further padding to see if it helps, though if all else fails, nothing is better than letting it dry in the air and resting to take the weight off.

-Once you get home, clean the wound and change the bandages so they are fresh.
-Keep an eye on them as they heal and check for any signs of infection.
-Most of all, stick your feet up to get the weight off them and enjoy the well-earned rest.
+Once you get home, clean the wound and change the bandages so that they are fresh.
+Keep an eye on them as they heal, checking for any signs of infection.
+Most of all, stick your feet up to keep the weight off them and enjoy the well-earned rest.